Did you know that 88% of online consumers are less likely to return to a website after a bad experience?

 Determine how much you can afford to spend on a website project and be very transparent about it with the web design agency you choose.

-Knowing your exact website budget will help the agency come up with the best possible website solution.
+Knowing your exact website budget will help the digital agency come up with the best possible website solution.

 Setting up a budget is easier if you follow this five-step procedure:

 - Establish the purpose of your website (lead capturing, selling advertising space, software integration etc.)

 - Establish whether you need a custom website design or a theme-based one